nexuszhan/EECS482/README.md

-This repo is a backup of UMich EECS482 projects.
+This repo is a backup of UMich EECS482 (Introduction to Operating System) projects.
 Students from UMich should obey the Honor Code when accessing this repo.

 Project1 uses mutex and cv to write a multi-thread disk scheduler.